szczyglis-dev/py-gpt/docs/source/plugins_list.rst

 Allows `cwd` command execution. *Default:* `True`

-Command: Google Web Search
+Command: Web Search
 --------------------------

 **PyGPT** lets you connect GPT to the internet and carry out web searches in real time as you make queries.

-To activate this feature, turn on the ``Command: Google Web Search`` plugin found in the ``Plugins`` menu.
+To activate this feature, turn on the ``Command: Web Search`` plugin found in the ``Plugins`` menu.

-Web searches are automated through the ``Google Custom Search Engine`` API.
+Web searches are provided by ``Google Custom Search Engine`` API and can be extended with other search engine providers (like e.g. Bing).
-To use this feature, you need an API key, which you can obtain by registering an account at:
+To use this provider, you need an API key, which you can obtain by registering an account at:

 https://developers.google.com/custom-search/v1/overview